IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-drm-and-key-delivery-howto-v2.md

 ---
-articleid: "apollo-mediaservices-drm-and-key-delivery-howto"
-cloudenvironments: "public,fairfax,usnat,ussec"
+title: no title mediaservices-drm-and-key-delivery-howto-v2.md
-description: "Apollo migrated file - How-to encrypt with DRM and use a license delivery service" ms.author: inhenkel
+description: Apollo migrated file - How-to encrypt with DRM and use a license delivery service ms.author: inhenkel
-ownershipid: "StorageMediaEdge_Media"
-title:  "How-to encrypt with DRM and use a license delivery service"
-problemids: ""
-productpesids: "14885"
-resourcerequired: "False"
-resourcetags:
-selfhelptype: "apollo"
+authors: no authors mediaservices-drm-and-key-delivery-howto-v2.md
+author: IngridAtMicrosoft
-supporttopicids: "3fef00a2-f544-488f-597a-a7a498b1da70" author: IngridAtMicrosoft ms.service: media-services
+ms.service: media-services
+ms.date: 08/5/2022
 ---

+<properties
+  articleid="apollo-mediaservices-drm-and-key-delivery-howto"
+  cloudenvironments="public,fairfax,usnat,ussec"
+  description="Apollo migrated file - How-to encrypt with DRM and use a license delivery service" ms.author="inhenkel" ownershipid="StorageMediaEdge_Media" pagetitle="How-to encrypt with DRM and use a license delivery service" problemids="" productpesids="14885" resourcerequired="False" resourcetags="" selfhelptype="apollo" supporttopicids="3fef00a2-f544-488f-597a-a7a498b1da70" />
 # How-to encrypt with DRM and use a license delivery service

 ## Implement DRM encryption and use a license delivery service